Skip to main content

 • You may bring 1-2 tablecloths, display items for your table, and swag to give away to attendees.

-• Can offer two 25-minute workshops at the conference (must be separate topics).
+• Can offer two 25-minute sessions at the conference (must be separate topics).
 Unlike other sponsor presentations, those offered by diamond sponsors will be specially credited in the agenda with their diamond sponsorship status.

 • Will receive a list of institutions represented by participants at the conference one week before the event

-• One week after the event, will receive a list of the names of conference attendees who did not opt out, with institutions and email addresses included
+• One week after the event, will receive a list of the names of the conference attendees who did not opt out, with institutions and email addresses included

 EVENT COMMITTEE